Harris double gives Wrens priceless victory

 Aidy Harris’ double garnered three priceless points to give Rainworth a 2-0 victory at Gedling MW.

 The win put the Wrens into closer touch with the pack and opened up a four-point gap on the three clubs below them in the East Midlands Counties League standings.

 Gedling had gone into the match on the back of a midweek win at West Bridgford, and although they remained just one place above the Wrens that result had given them a five-point cushion.
 Consequently only a win would do, and Lewis Saxby’s men turned in a display full of heart and passion to come up with the goods.

 Saxby himself was a happy man at the end, not only with the result but with the performance, saying: “It was a different type of performance today.
 We’d all like to get the ball down and pass it around, but sometimes you have to grit it out, and I can’t fault any of the lads today, they worked their socks off.

-“We made a couple of changes and the lads who came in put in a proper shift, and our back four were outstanding, with Connor Wright and Will Slack immense at the heart.
+“We made a couple of changes and the lads who came in put in a proper shift, and our back four were outstanding, with Connor Wright and Will Spray immense at the heart.

 “And if there was a better performer on the field than Aidy Harris I would have been amazed.”